Towards Unsupervised Recognition of Token-level Semantic Differences in Related Documents: Results

-\paragraph{Discussion of \diffdel{}} When relying on the deletability of a word to recognize differences, correlation is clearly lower, and an unsupervised model trained with SimCSE lags behind the indirectly supervised model.
-In Appendix~\ref{appendix-deletability-ablations} we test more complex formulations of \diffdel{}, finding that deleting bigrams and trigrams in addition to subword unigrams can improve accuracy but is still outperformed by \diffalign{}.
+\paragraph{Discussion of \diffdel{}} Relying on the deletability of a word has a lower accuracy than word alignment.
+In Appendix~\ref{appendix-deletability-ablations} we test more complex formulations of \diffdel{} and find that accuracy can be improved by deleting bigrams and trigrams in addition to subword unigrams, but does not reach the accuracy of \diffalign{}.

 \paragraph{Discussion of \diffmask{}} Using the cross-entropy of masked language modeling yields some competitive results on longer documents.
 However, latency measurements show that this approach is much slower than the other approaches, since the documents need to be re-encoded for each masked word~(Appendix~\ref{appendix-latency-measurements}). {}